kontextual/slate/source/index.md

 > Make sure to replace `meowmeowmeow` with your API key.

-Kittn uses API keys to allow access to the API.
-You can register a new Kittn API key at our [developer portal](http://example.com/developers).

-Kittn expects for the API key to be included in all API requests to the server in a header that looks like the following:

-`Authorization: meowmeowmeow`
+`API Key` - You can access your API key by contacting us.

+API Key Basics - Your API key will be passed in every API call through a parameter called `apikey`

 <aside class="notice">
-You must replace `meowmeowmeow` with your personal API key.
+You must replace `XXXXXXX` with your API key.
 </aside>

 # Kittens